What is Risk Reversal?

 - So as both the options give you right and not the obligation, so they come with a cost.
 You need to pay a premium to buy this option.
 So if you buy a stock and buy put on that stock, then if stock prices go down, then also you can sell the stock at the agreed price.

 - Similarly, if you sell an option, then it becomes your liability to do it.
 Say you have sold a call option, then it becomes your liability to sell the stock at an agreed price, even if the stock price goes way up, you will have to sell it at a lower agreed price.

-In risk reversal options strategy says a person in holding stock.
-Then he must have had the fear of the stock price going down.
-So as he is long on stock so to protect himself he will have to short a risk reversal.
+In risk reversal options, the strategy says a person in holding stock.
+Then he must have had a fear of the stock price going down.
+So as he is long on stock so to protect himself, he will have to short a risk reversal.

 - To protect himself from the stock price going down, he can buy a put option.
 This put option will help him in case the stock price goes down.
 To buy a put option, he will have to pay a premium.
 Now to minimize the cost of the premium, he will be selling a call option, which will help him to earn some premium, and thus in net, the cost of the put option is reduced.